Frequently Asked Questions

 Is TuringTrader production quality?

-Pretty much.
-We have used TuringTrader to develop and test more than 100 algorithms, covering many different styles.
-We are using TuringTrader in production at Bertram Solutions and TuringTrader.com.
-We have done consulting for a local hedge fund and simulated strategies for them, and we are working with other interested people around the world.
-Most important of all, we are fully committed to keep this going for the foreseeable future.
+Yes.
+We have used TuringTrader to develop and test more than 300 algorithms, covering many different styles.
+We are using TuringTrader in production at Bertram Solutions and TuringTrader.com, where we trade tactical portfolios day in and day out.
+Further, we have consulted for other financial professionals, researching investment solutions for them.
+But most important of all, we are fully committed to keep this going for the foreseeable future.

 Can TuringTrader run on intraday bars?